Zanussi ovens rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Zanussi is a popular oven brand which is part of the group of brands owned by Electrolux, which also includes AEG.
-Zanussi focuses on maximizing the volume in its ovens, but recent ranges have offered on-trend extras like steam cooking and pyrolytic cleaning for very competitive prices.
+Popular oven brand Zanussi is part of the group of brands owned by Electrolux, which also includes AEG.
+Zanussi focuses on maximising the volume in its ovens, but recent ranges have offered on-trend extras such as steam cooking and pyrolytic cleaning for very competitive prices.
 Do Zanussi ovens have it all?

-An single oven with steam cooking, self-cleaning and bags of space for under £400 sounds too good to be true, but this is the sort of tempting package Zanussi has been offering in recent years.
+A single oven with steam cooking, self-cleaning and bags of space for under £400 sounds too good to be true, but this is the sort of tempting package Zanussi has been offering in recent years.
 However, if you opt for a Zanussi oven, will it last for years of fault-free service, or fizzle out earlier than rival brands?
 If you want to sort out the best from the worst right now, head to our built-in oven reviews.

 Our years of independent testing have shown that Zanussi ovens vary in their cooking ability - some are Best Buys that are worth snapping up, while others fall well short of this.
 On this page we reveal whether Zanussi is a good oven brand to invest in.
 Find out exactly what owners think of their Zanussi ovens and how they get on in our lab testing.